aashish2057/Scrabble/README.md

 # Scrabble
-Scrabble
-Ved Kale, Gautam Sapre and Aashish Sharma
+Scrabble by Ved Kale, Gautam Sapre and Aashish Sharma